docker/cli-docs-tool/example/README.md

 # Example

-The following example will generate YAML and Markdown docs for [Docker buildx](https://github.com/docker/buildx) CLI.
+The following example will generate all supported docs for [Docker buildx](https://github.com/docker/buildx) CLI.

 ```console